huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_snapshot.md

 * `name` - (Required, String) The name of the snapshot.
 The value can contain a maximum of 255 bytes.

+* `metadata` - (Optional, Map, ForceNew) Specifies the user-defined metadata key-value pair.
+Changing the parameter creates a new snapshot.

 * `description` - (Optional, String) The description of the snapshot.
 The value can contain a maximum of 255 bytes.

 * `force` - (Optional, Bool) Specifies the flag for forcibly creating a snapshot.
 Default to false.